 CSG: Refer to TS 22.220 [3] for the definition of CSG.

-Closed access mode: NR Femto provides services only to its associated CAG members.

 NR Femto: A NR Femto is a Customer-premises equipment that connects a 3GPP UE over 5G NR wireless air interface to a mobile operator's network using a broadband IP backhaul.

 NR Femto Gateway: NR Femto Gateway is a mobile operator's equipment (usually physically located on mobile operator premises) through which the NR Femto gets access to mobile operator's core network.